NMahesh20/Discord-MusicBot/README.txt

 ""Parameters""
 Prefix: It is for the bot to understand that it's his commands
 Token: You need to create the bot then copy it's token.
+BotName: The name that you have gave to your bot.

 bot.js